kbmacneal/church_of_the_emperor_as_messiah/emperor_core/wwwroot/Documents/Synthetic_Decree.md

 ## Let It Be Known Across Acheron Rho

-The High Church of the Messiah-as-Emperor declares anathema against the former House Cyngus and all their synthetic creations, and declares that any aggressive action against them warranted and in keeping with the Ten Virtues.
+The High Church of the Messiah-as-Emperor declares anathema against the former House Cyngus and all their synthetic creations.
+Any aggressive action against them is warranted and in keeping with the Ten Virtues.

 ### Signed,